FC Porto (goalball): Creation, purposes and first steps

 The following season, Tiago Mendes replaced Lara Teixeira as the new manager and João Sousa joined the squad from CCD Misericórdia Porto.
 Prior to the start of any official competition they participated in a joint training session alongside Porto's handball team, with both sides sharing their experiences across two different sporting realities.
 Afterwards, they initiated the championship first round with a victory against CA Cultural.
 In the succeeding round, Porto was defeated by Sporting CP but assured a win against ACAPO Lisboa.
 On 30 March 2019, they managed to beat rivals Sporting CP for the first time with a 8–7 victory in the Portuguese Cup first round.
 Subsequently, the team won all remaining championship matches while also achieving another victory in the Portuguese Cup; they improved on their previous season results with a 2nd place on the standings and Fábio Oliveira stood out again as the squad top goalscorer with 21 goals in the championship.
 At the end of the season, Porto eliminated CD Cova da Piedade from the Portuguese Cup in a 12–2 victory and effectively reached their first final, where they ended as runner-ups after losing versus Sporting CP.

 Portugal national team contributions

 The first major competition in which Porto players have been called to represent the Portugal national team was the 2018 IBSA Goalball European Championship B in Poland.
-Lead by Timo Laitinen, the squad achieved an historical 5th place and was granted permanency on the European Division B.
+Led by Timo Laitinen, the squad achieved an historical 5th place and was granted permanency on the European Division B.